Ruth Nankabirwa: Early life and education

 Ruth Nankabirwa was born on 28 November 1965.
 She hails from Kiboga District in Central Uganda.
 She attended Bamusuuta Primary School for her Primary Education.
 She studied at Nabisunsa Girls' Secondary School, for both O-Level and A-Level education.
 She holds a Bachelor of Arts degree in Fine Art from Makerere University.
 She also holds the degree of Master of Arts in Conflict Studies, also from Makerere.

 Career

 From 1994 through 1995, she served as a delegate to the Constituent Assembly.
 In 1996, Ruth Nankabirwa was elected to serve as the member of parliament for Woman Delegate for Kiboga District.
 She held that position from 1996 until 2021.
 From 1998 through 2001, she served as Minister of State for Luweero Triangle in the Office of the Prime Minister.
 Between 2001 and 2009, she served as State Minister for Defense, a post she held until she was appointed to be the State Minister for Microfinance.
 In the Cabinet reshuffle of 27 May 2011, she was moved to the Fisheries Ministry as State Minister, a position she held until she was named Chief Government Whip.

+Ruth Nankabirwa has been a regular attendee and speaker at the annual Ugandan North American Association (UNAA) convention in the USA.